nacerkraa/Blog/README.md

 ```
 git clone https://github.com/nacerkraa/Blog.git
 ```
+now create a copy of the file called *.env.example*, edit the database name and username and password, rename the file to *.env*

 then open a PowerShell or Command Prompt and execute the following command
 ```
 cd PATH_TO_DIRECTORY